Sustainability defines who we are

-Meridian’s commitment to sustainability leadership is concentrated on areas where we know we can make a meaningful difference.
+Meridian’s commitment to sustainability leadership is concentrated on delivering in areas where we can make a meaningful difference.
 Our Sustainability Policy, Climate Action Plan and ESG commitments represent our focus.

 SDG7: Affordable and Clean Energy

 Meridian Energy was the first New Zealand electricity retailer to remove prompt payment discounts (PPDs).
 Why?
 Because we believe that prompt payment discounts are unfair, but mostly to those who struggle to pay their power bills or are late for a payment date.
 We replaced PPDs with new lower tariffs that are simpler and easier to understand.

 The recent Electricity Price Review commended our actions.
 We’re proud to be industry leaders in this area by making a decision that’s fairer for all.

 We’re committed to supporting our most vulnerable customers.
 Whatever their circumstances, we want to keep the power on.
 So, we’re flexible with options for payment arrangements, we offer LevelPay to make budgeting easier, and we’re always looking to make sure they’re the power plan that’s best for them.

 We’re proud to only generate electricity from 100% renewable sources.
 As New Zealand’s largest renewable generator, Meridian is the most significant contributor to the Government’s aspiration of 100% renewable electricity.